anetczuk/LinakDeskApp/README.md

 ## ToDo:
 - handle cm/inch unit switch
-- add buttons to popup of system tray icon
+- add fav buttons inside popup of system tray icon

 ## Issues:
 - disabling light guidance does not seem to work.
 It seems to be problem on device side, because even in Linak app it does not work.

+## Development
+If You are willing to work on this project, then after first clone You have to fetch lib submodule.
+To do this simply call *configure_submodules.sh* script placed in root directory tree.

 ## References: